OWASP/Top10/2021/docs/A02_2021-Cryptographic_Failures.md

 -   Disable caching for response that contain sensitive data.

+-   Apply required security controls as per the data classification.

 -   Do not use legacy protocols such as FTP and SMTP for transporting sensitive data.